 - Sharing network intelligence: Attackers launch similar attacks to target multiple companies.
 When a company that gets attacked, shares intelligence into the attack patterns, it can help other businesses to remain vigilant and identify these attacks across use cases and industries.
 While sharing data, companies must anonymize data to help maintain data privacy.
 Companies can also choose to partner with vendors, such as Arkose Labs, that have robust global clientele across industries to benefit each business from the combined intel.

-Fraudsters are in the business of making money – fraud is their career.
+Cybercriminals are in the business of making money.
 They tap into the cybercrime ecosystem for expertise and intelligence to constantly refine their attacks.
-Arkose Labs’ proprietary detection engine – Arkose Detect – provides fraud and infosec teams with smart detection for long-term attack deterrence to help them confidently detect and stop attacks using a defense-in-depth approach.
+Arkose Labs’ proprietary detection engine provides fraud and infosec teams with smart detection for long-term attack deterrence to help them confidently detect and stop attacks using a defense-in-depth approach.

-Arkose Detect is a transparent detection engine that focuses on delivering actionable insights with a clear path to remediation.
-It comes with more than 70 raw risk signals and more than 150 built-in insights that Arkose Labs shares with its customers, as a standard part of Arkose Detec.
-Plus it everages the collective data from some of the world’s biggest companies, to make it easy for digital businesses to detect and stop fraud attacks.
+Arkose Bot Manager includes a transparent detection engine that focuses on delivering actionable insights with a clear path to remediation.
+It comes with more than 70 raw risk signals and more than 150 built-in insights that Arkose Labs shares with its customers.
+Plus it leverages the collective data from some of the world’s biggest companies, to make it easy for digital businesses to detect and stop fraud attacks.

-With actionable risk intelligence, a behavioral analytics layer, machine learning, human touch for analysis and oversight, and the advantage of Arkose Labs Global Network, Arkose Detect helps businesses detect even the most advanced attacks coming to their platforms.
+With actionable risk intelligence, a behavioral analytics layer, machine learning, human touch for analysis and oversight, and the advantage of Arkose Labs Global Network, Arkose Bot Manager helps businesses detect even the most advanced attacks coming to their platforms.